 Events & Outreach

+Throughout the year, Camden LGBT Forum creates a variety of events for the LGBT+ calendar.
 Each year the Forum works with local LGBT people and organisations to celebrate the achievements and document the history of LGBT people.
-Since 2007 we have run the biggest LGBT History month programme in the country in Camden and we also run commemoration events on IDAHO (International Day against Homophobia) and Trans Day of Remembrance (TDoR).
-These events and others (Pride, Freshers Fayres, Peace Week, local outreach at venues in Camden) enable us to make contact with the local communities and to encourage the visibility of LGBT people.
+Since 2007 we have run the biggest LGBT History month programme in the country in Camden and we also run commemoration events on IDAHOTB (International Day Against Homophobia, Transphobia and Biphobia) and Trans Day of Remembrance (TDoR).
+These events and others (Pride, Out4Film, Out4Coffee, Union Chapel Drop In and local outreach at venues in Camden and Islilngton) enable us to make contact with the local communities and to encourage the visibility of LGBT people.
 As a result, more and more organisations choose to work with the Forum.